acorelli/ecs-tools/readme.md

 Before running any commands, make sure:
 - You have **AWS credentials configured** (via `aws configure` or environment variables).
 - Your **AWS CLI is authenticated**.
-- You define your AWS IAM Roles and Policies
+- You define your **AWS IAM Roles and Policies**
-- Substitute the appropriate Role/Policy ARNs in the configuration scripts
+- Substitute the appropriate **Role/Policy ARNs** in the configuration scripts
 - Configure any other values in the configuration scripts as necessary

----
+### **Setting Up Your Containerized Project**
+Currently the Dockerfile is designed to:
+- Copy the current project directory into the container.
+- Run `app.js` as the main entry point

 ### **Starting Your AWS Environment**